abix-/powershell-practical/README.md

 ## Random Scripts
 These random scripts were written before I learned about PowerShell Modules.
 I haven't needed them in a few years and the ones I still use have been moved into the Aluminium module.

-## Next
+## Why?
-My intention is for this respository to be a reference for the next guy who comes along.
+I intend for this respository to be a reference for the next person with a puzzle.
 If you did not get here by searching GitHub for a PowerShell cmdlet, then I recommend doing this and then checking the Code results.
 Uncommented code examples are much better than no code examples.

+## Next
 * Add comments
 * Continue to increment
 * Add explanations about the puzzles and constraints